davidhalter/depl/docs/docs/web-frameworks.rst

+.. include:: ../global.rst

 Web Frameworks
 ==============

-Currently we support the following modules:
+Currently we support the following frameworks/languages:

 - :ref:`Django <django>`
 - :ref:`Meteor <meteor>`
-- :ref:`WSGI & Flask & others... <wsgi>`
+- :ref:`Python WSGI & Flask & others... <wsgi>`

 Support for Rails, Java, Scala  and whatever else is hopefully coming soon!
 We need experts, to tell us at least which tools we should use to deploy.
 So if